Angas Parsons: Career

 He was admitted to the Bar later in 1897.
 He joined with Patrick McMahon Glynn, KC. in partnership in 1898; they were joined in October 1908 by George McEwin and subsequently by (later Sir) Mellis Napier.

 In 1912 he stood for parliament and was elected member of the South Australian House of Assembly for Torrens (1912–1915), and subsequently member for Murray.
 It was around June of this year that he became universally referred to as "Angas Parsons".

 He was briefly Attorney-General of South Australia and minister of education in 1915.
 Parsons was appointed King's Counsel in 1916, a judge of the Supreme Court in 1921, senior puisne judge in 1927, and acting chief justice in 1935.
 On occasions, Parsons acted as Lieutenant-Governor of South Australia and, after his father's death, in 1904 he became consul for Japan.

 Service and recognition

 Like his father-in-law, he became president of the Cornish Association of South Australia.
 He was also warden of the University of Adelaide's senate, and vice-chancellor from 1942 to 1944.

 He was knighted in 1936, and appointed Knight Commander of the Order of the British Empire (KBE) in 1945.
 He retired in 1945 and, having "spent many hours at the Adelaide Club, preferring its convivial atmosphere to his wife's Methodism".

 Personal life

-On 18 April 1900, Parsons married Mary Elsie Bonython (1874–1956), eldest surviving child of Sir John Langdon Bonython and his wife Mary Louisa Fredericka née Balthasar.
-They had two sons.
+On 18 April 1900, Parsons married Mary Elsie Bonython, eldest surviving child of Sir John Langdon Bonython and his wife Mary Louisa Fredericka née Balthasar.
+They had two sons, who were given the double-barrelled surname of "Angas-Parsons" to preserve their father's matrilineal name.

 Mary Elsie Parsons served with distinction as Mayoress at official functions for her widowed brother Sir John Lavington Bonython in 1911 and 1912.